 Carnaval Miami.
 The Caribbean and Latin America know how to celebrate Carnival in style, so it's only natural their tropical stepsister does, too!
 Each year, Miami's pre-Lentan celebrations in February and/or March climax during Carnaval Miami.
 One of the main celebrations is held every year on Calle 8.
 The wild and fun street festival in the heart of Little Havana is the last blowout before Lent begins.
 This Sunday street party attracts over a million people, who dance in the streets and enjoy more than two dozen stages of DJs and live music. www.carnavalmiami.com.

 South Beach Wine and Food Festival.
 The Food Network and Cooking Channel's star-studded four-day weekend each February showcases the flavors and ingenuity of the country's top chefs and wine and spirits producers.
-Personalities like Anne Burrell, Andrew Zimmern, and Rachel Ray headline brunches, lunches, dinners, and seminars across Miami Beach.
+Personalities like Anne Burrell, Guy Fieri, and Bobby Flay headline brunches, cocktail hours, dinners, and seminars — and of course, the coveted large scale tasting events across Miami Beach.
 The festival attracts more than 60,000 attendees annually.
 To avoid disappointment, book your choice events far in advance.
-877/762–3933; www.sobefest.com.
+877/762–3933; www.sobewff.org.

 Ultra Music Festival.
 One of the world's best-known electronic music events, the massive Ultra Music Festival has been taking place in Miami every spring since 1999 (usually in mid- to late March).
 The festival has drawn crowds of nearly 200,000 revelers.
 Until 2011 the Ultra Music Festival was part of the Winter Music Conference but has since spun off into its own mega-event. www.ultramusicfestival.com.

-White Party Week.
+The White Party.
 The White Party began in 1985 as a pioneering fund-raiser for AIDS research and awareness.
 Nowadays, Thanksgiving weekend is one of the most anticipated weekends of the year in the LGBTQ community thanks to the White Party (and another reason not to have that extra scoop of stuffing).
-The official White Party takes place on Saturday evening, when thousands of gay men, women, and their friends get decked out in white and party the night away under the stars to the sounds of world-famous DJs and recording artists.
-There are plenty of after-parties later that Saturday (as well as several the Friday before and the Sunday after).
-On Sunday, the Muscle Beach Party attracts over 5,000 muscle boys for an afternoon of bare-chested dancing, inebriation, and barefoot escapades.
-The event remains a charitable event to support Care-Resource, a nonprofit, community-based AIDS service organization.
-So tickets are tax deductible!
-Host hotels change annually, so check the website to see which SoBe favorites are hosting this year. www.whiteparty.org.
+On Saturday evening, thousands of gay men, women, and their friends get decked out in white and party the night away under the stars to the sounds of world-famous DJs and recording artists.
+The event remains a charitable event to support Care-Resource, a nonprofit, community-based AIDS service organization. www.whiteparty.org.